ouvanous/n4store/README.md

 # setPrefix add a new prefix in the client prefixes list
 n4store.setPrefix 'test', 'http://test.com/', (err) ->

-# prefixes: list of all prefixes used for queries
+# prefixes: object of prefixes used for queries
 console.log n4store.prefixes
 ```